BrickBot/nqc/docs/examples/KickerBot/README.md

 =========
 Used in a [Manitou FIRST Robotics](http://manitourobotics.com/) summer camp.

-The associated code may be found under the [repository site](https://github.com/BrickBot/nqc/tree/master/docs/examples/KickerBot).
+The associated MIT-licensed code ([see here for license declaration](https://github.com/manitourobotics/nqc-programs/issues/1)) may be found under the [repository site](https://github.com/BrickBot/nqc/tree/master/docs/examples/KickerBot).

 Robot Design and Setup